 Vitamin D is a fat-soluble vitamin requiring fat to be able to be utilised effectively.
 When I take vitamin D supplements, I also take them with Gouda cheese, as the fat in the cheese is good in unison with vitamin D. Likewise, putting a hedgehog on a very low or minuscule fat diet, will result in some vitamins not being absorbed, so it’s important to give them a good variety of food.

 The cat biscuits can provide a safe level of fat and other food types can provide the vitamins and minerals they need.
-Do not consider using fish especially oily fish as a possible source of vitamin D, as African Pygmy Hedgehog’s and fish don’t tend to agree with each other.
+Do not consider using fish especially oily fish as a possible source of vitamin D, as hedgehog’s and fish don’t tend to agree with each other.

-Can you feed an African Pygmy Hedgehog cat food?
-Yes, it is highly advisable to feed pygmy hedgehogs a high-quality dry cat food such as cat biscuits that are low in fat and have a good amount of protein.
+Can you feed an hedgehog cat food?
+Yes, it is highly advisable to feed hedgehogs a high-quality dry cat food such as cat biscuits that are low in fat and have a good amount of protein.

-Can African Pygmy Hedgehogs eat wet cat food?
-Yes, pygmy hedgehogs can eat wet cat food but generally, wet cat food doesn’t provide the nutrients needed to keep the hedgehog healthy.
+Can hedgehogs eat wet cat food?
+Yes, hedgehogs can eat wet cat food but generally, wet cat food doesn’t provide the nutrients needed to keep the hedgehog healthy.
 With some wet cat foods not having enough protein or fat or having too much protein and fat.